 Step 2: Sort and Arrange Items Back into Your Cabinets

 Once you've gone through the kitchen cabinet decluttering process, it is time to organize the contents of your kitchen cabinets.
-At its basic level, organizing kitchen cabinets means arranging your foodstuffs, appliances, pots and pans and kitchen tools in ways that make a lot of sense to you and your family.
+At its basic level, organizing kitchen cabinets means arranging your kitchen tools in ways that make a lot of sense to you and your family.

 Do not get caught up in appearances; no one is Martha except Martha.
 The watchword to organizing kitchen cabinets is: make everything you regularly use as accessible as possible.

 Look for kitchen cabinet organizers that separate by type of item (boxed, canned, etc.)

-If you always stand in front of the stove while cooking, you want everything you use when preparing meals to be as close as possible to the stove.
-Don’t put your spices in a cabinet all the way on the other side of the kitchen and out of your reach, place them as close to the stove as you can.
+If you always stand in front of the stove while cooking, you want everything you use when preparing meals to be as close as possible to the oven.
+Don’t put your spices in a cabinet on the other side of the kitchen out of your reach.
 If you want your small kids to get their own snacks or dishes, place the items they’ll need in the cabinets they can reach.

 Maximize storage by sorting items into categories.
 Even within the separation above, you can break items down into categories that will make it easier to use your kitchen.
 For example, say you move all of your edible items to your two left-hand cabinets.
 You can then decide that one of these is for cans, and one for other types of packaging.
 One could be for frequently used foods and one for the stuff you reach for less often.
 One could be for healthy meal staples and the other for fun snacks.